What is Toastmasters?

 A typical meeting consists of 4 major segments.
 The chairperson conducts the Opening session (including introduction of officers & guests, Table Topics, Toast and Point of View).
 This is then followed by the Business session (minutes, officer reports, and practice in parliamentary procedure).
 After the recess, the Toastmaster is in charge of the Prepared Speech portion including the award presentation, while the General Evaluator conducts the Evaluation segment.
 Click here for more information

 What Is The Membership Fee?

 Membership fees are based on room rental costs and are consequently subject to change.
-For 2016/2017, the annual fee is $225 for new members and $200 for returning members.
+For 2018/2019, the annual fee is $235 for new members (including a one time fee of $35) and $200 for returning members.
 Click here for more information.